Your vehicle's head gasket is an essential part of the internal combustion process.

 This is usually caused by an overheating engine, as the increase in thermal pressure puts additional strain on the head gasket.

-It could also be due to issues with the cooling system or coolant.
+A head gasket could also blow due to issues with the cooling system or coolant.

 Some vehicles have a coolant level warning light which can indicate that there is a problem with the head gasket.